-Today is the start of Maternal Mental Health Week; a week-long campaign to raise awareness on maternal mental health matters.
-The theme this year is ‘supporting mums during difficult times’, with a focus on enabling families affected by perinatal mental illness to access information and help they require for recovery.
-Perinatal being the period of time covering pregnancy and up to a year after giving birth.
+Monday 3 May marks the start of Maternal Mental Health Week; a week-long campaign to raise awareness on maternal mental health matters.
+The theme this year is Journeys to Recovery, with a focus on enabling families affected by perinatal mental illness to access information and help they require for recovery.
+Something that is more crucial than ever, following the pandemic.

 Having a baby is a major life event, your body goes through so much change physically, mentally and emotionally, changes that for the most part you’re not in control of, so it’s natural to experience a range of emotions and reactions during and after pregnancy, and this is what the campaigning and raising awareness is focused on – it’s normal, common, you are not on your own!

 - Worldwide as many as 1 in 5 women experience some type of perinatal mood or anxiety disorder (PMAD), these include – perinatal depression, perinatal anxiety, perinatal OCD, postpartum psychosis, postpartum PTSD.
 Some women also experience eating problems during and around pregnancy.
 Click on the links to find out more information about each of the disorders listed above.

 - 7 in 10 women hide or downplay their symptoms.

 - Perinatal mood disorders can affect the entire family, around 1 in 10 dads develop depression during this time.